mercadopago/sdk-nodejs/README.md

 # MercadoPago Node.js SDK

 This library provides developers with a simple set of bindings to the MercadoPago API.
-You read the full [documentation here](https://github.com/mercadopago/px-nodejs/wiki).
+You can read the full [documentation here](https://github.com/mercadopago/px-nodejs/wiki).

 ### Node.js Versions Support